joker295/VPC-with--Terraform-Github-Action/README.md

 # VPC-with--Terraform-Github-Action
-VPC creation using Terraform, Github-Action
+VPC creation using Terraform, Github-Actions.

 This GitHub project provides a comprehensive guide and a set of resources to create and manage infrastructure using Terraform and automate the deployment process using GitHub Actions.